Error correction and extraction in request dialogs: Introduction

 \section{Introduction}

 Errors and ambiguities are difficult to avoid in a dialog.
 Corrections allow to recover from errors and to disambiguate ambiguities.
-For example, a household robot gets the request \textit{Put the cleaned knives into the cutlery drawer}, but the robot does not know which one of the drawers is the cutlery drawer.
-It can choose one of the drawers and puts the knives there.
-If its choice is wrong, the user must correct the robot, e.\,g. \textit{No, into the drawer right of the sink}.
+For example, a household robot gets the request \enquote{Put the cleaned spoons into the cutlery drawer}, but the robot does not know which one of the drawers is the cutlery drawer.
+It can choose one of the drawers and put the spoons there.
+If its choice is wrong, the user must correct the robot, e.\,g. \enquote{No, into the drawer right of the sink}.
 Alternatively, the robot can ask which one of the drawers is the cutlery drawer.
-The clarification response of the human, e.\,g. \textit{It's the drawer right of the sink}, is also a correction because the response disambiguates the ambiguity.
-Another type of correction occurs when the user changes their mind, e.\,g. \textit{I changed my mind, the forks}.
+The clarification response of the user, e.\,g. \enquote{It's the drawer right of the sink}, is also a correction because the response disambiguates the ambiguity.
+Another type of correction occurs when users change their mind, e.\,g. \enquote{I changed my mind, the forks}, or when the system misunderstands the user request (e.\,g. because of automatic speech recognition or natural language understanding errors).

 All these correction types can be processed in the same manner and therefore we propose a component that gets a request and a correction and outputs a corrected request.
-To get this corrected request, the entities in the correction phrase replace their corresponding entities in the request.
-The request \textit{Put the cleaned knives into the cutlery drawer} with its correction \textit{No, into the drawer right of the sink} is converted to \textit{Put the cleaned knives into the drawer right of the sink}.
+To get this corrected request, the phrases in the correction phrase replace their corresponding phrases in the request.
+In this work, we restrict on entity phrases like \enquote{drawer right of the sink}.
+To replace other phrases like verb phrases is out of scope for this work.
+The request \enquote{Put the cleaned spoons into the cutlery drawer} with its correction \enquote{No, into the drawer right of the sink} is converted to \enquote{Put the cleaned spoons into the drawer right of the sink}.
 Such a component has two advantages compared to handling the corrections in the actual dialog component.
 First, it reduces the amount of required training data for the actual dialog component because corrections will not need to be learned if there is an open-domain correction component.
-Second, this kind of correction component can be extended so that it outputs the pairs of reparandum and repair entity.
-In our example there is one pair: \textit{cutlery drawer} and \textit{drawer right of the sink}.
+Second, this kind of correction component can be extended so that it outputs the extracted pairs of reparandum and repair entity.
+In our example there is one pair: \enquote{cutlery drawer} and \enquote{drawer right of the sink}.
 These entity pairs can be used, for example, for learning in a life-long learning component of a dialog system to reduce the need for correction in future dialogs, e.\,g. the robot can learn which one of the drawers is the cutlery drawer.